Key Takeaways

 Seeing as more of our lives are online now than ever before, so have the risks.
 With convenience, the chances of cyber threats increase.
 People need to be aware of protecting their lives as they live them online.

-In 2018, CISA was established under DHS, and since then, they have taken the lead to advance the campaign.
+In 2018, CISA was established within DHS, and since then, it has taken the lead in advancing the campaign.
 CISA has also taken the initiative, “Secure Our World,” to focus on daily actions.
 This includes:

 - Use strong passwords